shadowsocks/shadowsocks/README.md

 shadowsocks is a lightweight tunnel proxy that help you get through firewalls.

-2.0 is currently under development.
+2.0 is currently experimental.
 Please use 1.4.x.

 Both TCP CONNECT and UDP ASSOCIATE are implemented.